 When you go to open or update a bank account to hold the trust’s assets during a trust administration, the bank is likely going to ask for a copy of the form that shows that you have been appointed trustee and have accepted such appointment.
-While these forms may vary slightly depending on who prepared them, they all must contain the same general information.
-Consult with your estate administration attorney for guidance.
+While the trustee acceptance form may vary slightly depending on who prepared them, they all must contain the same general information.
+Consult with your estate administration attorney for guidance.trustee acceptance form

 Information Typically Required

 While it is important to seek assistance from your attorney for preparing a trustee appointment and acceptance form, you can generally expect it to include the following information:

 - The date that it was created

 - The article within the trust that names you as the successor trustee

 - The name and date of death of the creator of the trust